AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translate-documents-web-editor.md

 SRX files should be named as `<language-code>.srx`.
 For example, en-US, or ar-AE.

 >[!NOTE]
 >The title is not case-sensitive, so you can have 'en-US' or 'en-us' or 'EN-us'.
-Also, AEM guides can resolve '-' (hyphen) or '_' (underscore).
+Also, Experience Manager Guides can resolve '-' (hyphen) or '_' (underscore).
 So, you can have 'en-US' or 'en_US'.

 Also, you can put these files inside any folder under AEM assets root that is `./content/dam`.